 The can is in excellent condition, with only a tiny firing flaw on the handle.
 It rings when tapped.

 The saucer is in fair condition, with a spider crack visible on the back, another crack leading up to the edge, and a chip on the rim visible from the back, but barely seen from the front.
 It has the pattern number, 276, hand painted on the back.
+There is no charge for this saucer.

 I guarantee the authenticity of all items I sell, and disclose any damage or restoration.
 Your satisfaction is guaranteed, or your money back!
 PayPal accepted.
 Visa/MasterCard/American Express/Discover accepted.